percona/pbm-docs/docs/manage/upgrading.md

 # Upgrade Percona Backup for MongoDB

-Similar to installing, the recommended and most convenient way to upgrade PBM is from the Percona repository.
+The recommended and most convenient way to upgrade PBM is from Percona repositories.

-You can upgrade Percona Backup for MongoDB either to the **latest version** or to a **specific version**.
-Since all packages of Percona Backup for MongoDB are stored in the same repository, the following steps apply to both upgrade scenarios:

-1. Enable Percona repository.
-2. Stop `pbm-agent`.
-3. Install new version packages (the old ones are automatically removed).
-4. Start `pbm-agent`.

 ## Important notes